Professor Robert McColl Millar

 A Sociolinguistic History of Scotland (2020)

-He is Editor of Scottish Language, a member of the editorial board of English World-Wide, of the Steering Committee of the Angus McIntosh Centre for Historical Linguistics at the University of Edinburgh and a trustee of Scots Language Dictionaries.
+He is Editor of Scottish Language, a member of the editorial board of English World-Wide and the Review of Scottish Studies, of the Steering Committee of the Angus McIntosh Centre for Historical Linguistics at the University of Edinburgh and a Trustee of Scots Language Dictionaries.
 He is also series editor for a refereed online series, Publications of the Forum for Research on the Languages of Scotland and Ulster.
 If you would like to propose a volume, please get in touch with him at the e-mail address above.
 He was Chair of the Forum for Research on the Languages of Scotland and Ulster from 2009 to 2017.

-Over the last fifteen years, Professor Millar has supervised almost 25 successful doctoral theses, ranging from language teaching, through language contact to the use of language in eighteenth century Scotland.
+Over the last fifteen years, Professor Millar has supervised over 25 successful doctoral theses, ranging from language teaching, through language contact to the use of language in eighteenth century Scotland.

 Memberships and Affiliations